 You are the driver of Roy Group’s contributions in the environmental space.

 Right.
 Roy Group is a 1% For The Planet company.
 I feel glad that we can support watershed restoration, eelgrass planting, environmental education, species mapping and ecological reserves as an added benefit of our work.

 What fires you up about working with Roy Group?

 Seeing schools, government organizations, small giants and the networks of organizations that build communities all doing important work, and all seeking to get better at their work.
 By creating shorter, more frequent feedback loops, by having courage around conflict, and by practicing asking more questions, their work becomes more satisfying.
 Roy Group supports them in making sure these habits are sustained in their culture.

 When you’re not coaching people on how to conduct themselves through conflict, where would we find you?

 Ah, being outside fills my soul.
 I’d be outside on a brisk walk, or maybe just standing around in Nature, watching changes happen.
-Sometimes you’ll find me researching and creating.
+Sometimes you’ll find me researching, creating, writing or teaching through NatuR&D, a Roy Group company.
 In 2019 I travelled to India’s largest tiger reserve, where I co-facilitated India’s first biomimicry immersion workshop on Nature’s chemistry.
 I created the event so that I could learn more about chemistry, which I barely passed in high school.

 It’s amazing how you came back to it.
 But of course, it makes sense that you’d be happy to learn chemistry in the line of your work, because it’s relevant and fascinating now…where perhaps it wasn’t really relevant in the classroom.
 Tell me about your special talents.
 You’re quite a creative soul.